cables-gl/cables_docs/md/faq/features/reports/reports.md

 ## I have code that fixes the issue!

 Awesome!
-Share in your post on the forum and we'll take a look at it.
+Try to [get in contact](../contribute/contribute) with us and we'll take a look at it.
 Thanks for contributing!